project-ida/notes/Nucleonics.md

 # A vision for nucleonics

 What if, similar to our control of electronic states, we gained precise control of nuclear states?
-We might imagine a world where nuclear radiation is a thing of the past or a world where we can increase nuclear fusion rates in solid states to technologically relevant levels.
+We might imagine a world where [nuclear radiation is a thing of the past](https://nucleonics.substack.com/p/going-beyond-radiation) or a world where we can increase nuclear fusion rates in solid states to technologically relevant levels.

 There are other possible visions for nucleonics, e.g. one might take an information technology angle relating to nuclear spintronics.
 However, our vision takes an energy angle.
 We can recast the vision into a "mission statement"

-> **We want to enable rational engineering of small-scale devices fueled by clean nuclear energy**
+> **We want to enable rational engineering of small-scale devices fuelled by clean nuclear energy**

 Now that we have a "destination", how are we going to get there?
 Are there any potential roadblocks along the way?
 We need a roadmap.